 What do you get when you cross a lighthouse and an animal farm with a winery and a maze?

-The answer, of course, lies roughly 2.5 hours south-west of Perth and is Western Australia’s holiday capital, especially for families embarking on a week or weekend away.
+The answer, of course, lies roughly 2.5 hours south-west of Perth and is Western Australia’s holiday capital.
+Read on to discover how to have the best weekend in Margaret River.

 Made up of Busselton, Dunsborough, Margaret River, Augusta and everything in between, the Margaret River region is an ideal destination for troupes looking for a bit of everything.
 And for Mums and Dads who know Margaret River for its grapes – the kid-friendly wineries mean that on this getaway you can both treat yourself to a glass or two and make it all about the kids.